BillTheBest/m2x-service/MQTT-CLIENT-CONTRIBUTIONS.md

 # Guidelines for creating MQTT Client Libraries for M2X

-This document aims to provide some guidelines to organize the structure and behavior of M2X's MQTT client libraries in order to keep them consistent with each other.
+This document aims to provide guidelines to organize the structure and behavior of AT&T M2X MQTT client libraries in order to keep them consistent with each other.

-This document should be considered a subset of the original [Guidelines for M2X Client Libraries](CLIENT-CONTRIBUTIONS.md).
+This document should be considered a subset of the original [Guidelines for M2X Client Libraries](MQTT-CLIENT-CONTRIBUTIONS.md).
 All guidelines discussed here are specific for the MQTT protocol, but the original document contains the general expected behavior.